Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-indexes/README.md

 ## Overview

 Checks user schemas in MySQL/MariaDB for two replication- and performance-relevant defects: base tables with no index at all, and InnoDB base tables without a user-defined `PRIMARY KEY`.
-The first check mirrors mysqltuner v2.8.41's `mysql_tables()`.
+The first check mirrors mysqltuner's `mysql_tables()`.
 The second is a Linuxfabrik addition motivated by a well-documented ROW-based-replication hotspot.

 **Important Notes:**